PART 30 - TRANSFER

 (2) A judge dealing with claims in a specialist list may order proceedings to be transferred to or from that list.

 (3) An application for the transfer of proceedings to or from a specialist list must be made to a judge dealing with claims in that list.

-(4) An order for transfer of proceedings between the Chancery Division and a Queen’s Bench Division specialist list may only be made with the consent of the Chancellor of the High Court.
+(4) An order for transfer of proceedings between the Chancery Division and a King’s Bench Division specialist list may only be made with the consent of the Chancellor of the High Court.